Mike Toglia Player Props: Rockies vs. Nationals

 Mike Toglia At The Plate

-- Toglia has a double, a home run and four walks while hitting .163.
+- Toglia has two doubles, a home run and four walks while batting .191.

-- Toglia has picked up a hit in six games this season (42.9%), including one multi-hit game.
+- Toglia has gotten a hit in seven of 15 games this season (46.7%), with multiple hits twice.

+- He has hit a home run in one of 15 games, and in 1.9% of his plate appearances.

-- Toglia has driven in a run twice this year, but just one in each of those games.
+- Toglia has driven in a run in three games this season (20.0%), but has had no multiple-RBI games.

-- He has scored at least one run six times this year (42.9%), including one multi-run game.
+- He has scored at least once seven times this year (46.7%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.